tel-0s/multiloom/README.md

 # Multiloom

-Multiloom is a multi-user variation of the tree-based GPT-powered writing interface [Loom](https://github.com/socketeer/loom) with a focus on collaborative writing.
+Multiloom is a backend server for sharing [Loom](https://github.com/socketteer/loom) trees with a focus on collaborative writing.
 It is currently in early development and is not yet ready for use.

-## Features

-* Collaborative editing: Multiple users can edit the same tree simultaneously, with changes synced in real time and attributed to users.
-Changes are replayed when users join.
-* Read mode: Includes a linear story view, tree nav bar, and edit mode.
-* Tree view: Allows users to explore the tree visually with the mouse, expand and collapse nodes, change tree topology, and edit nodes in place.
-* Navigation: Includes hotkeys, bookmarks, chapters, and a 'visited' state.
-* Generation: Allows users to generate N children with GPT-3, modify generation settings, and change hidden memory on a node-by-node basis.
-* File I/O: Allows users to open/save trees as JSON files, work with trees in multiple tabs, and combine trees.

 ## Server